rmkraus/video-search-and-summarization-devx/.devx/lab_intro/README.md

 <img src="_static/robots/strong.png" alt="VSS Robot Character" style="float:right; max-width:350px;margin:15px;" />

-In that excercise, we created a functional system that can help to improve safety in a warehouse.
+In that exercise, we created a functional system that can help to improve safety in a warehouse.
 We did this with three pretty quick steps:

 1. Gather server information (health + models)